Christmas baubles from Bethlehem

-Around the world Christmas is celebrated in commemoration of the historical events that took place over 2,000 years ago in Bethlehem.
-But how is it that we barely ever address the contemporary reality of this city and region, where over 30,000 Palestinians live surrounded by 22 Israeli settlements with an insidious absence of peace?
+Around the world, Christmas is celebrated in commemoration of the birth of Jesus Christ, which occurred over 2,000 years ago in Bethlehem.
+So why do we too rarely address the contemporary reality of this city and region, where over 30,000 Palestinians live surrounded by 22 Israeli settlements with insidious oppression and occupation?

-In Hebron, not too far from Bethlehem, one of the old traditional crafts is the glass industry where they produce these wonderful glass balls which can be used for all sorts of decorations, including for Christmas trees.
-These are ‘Christmas baubles from Bethlehem’; a hand-blown, contemporary creation that reminds us Bethlehem is not only to be commemorated historically but also honoured and supported in its ongoing resistance against the Israeli occupation.
+In Hebron, not too far from Bethlehem, one of the old traditional crafts is the glass industry.
+Artisans produce these wonderful glass balls, which can be used for various decorations, including Christmas trees.
+We present them as ‘Christmas baubles from Bethlehem’; a hand-blown, contemporary creation that reminds us Bethlehem is not only to be commemorated historically but also honoured and supported in its ongoing resistance against the Israeli occupation.

 - Hebron Glass & Ceramics Factory (PS)